bugcrowd/templates/submissions/description/insufficient_security_configurability/weak_two_fa_implementation/missing_failsafe/template.md

-# 2FA Missing Failsafe

-## Overview of the Vulnerability

 Two Factor Authentication (2FA) adds an extra layer of security to user accounts by prompting them to enter a uniquely generated one-time password (OTP) after they have successfully inputted their username and password.
 Not providing a failsafe in the 2FA implementation in the application could prevent a user who has lost their 2FA device to an attacker from resetting the password of their account.
 An attacker can take advantage of this and potentially take over user accounts.

 ## Business Impact